werniq/DbbSoftware_DevOpsTask/README.md

 ![img.png](images/img.png)

 I've tried to create this Role using CDK, but even with specifying same policies - I could not create environments with that role.
+Specify the role's ARN in the options.txt - all envrinments will be created using this role.

 ## Results